christine-e-smit/docker_tutorial/docs/Develop.md

 Breaking down the command:

-1. `docker` - calls the docker daemon.
+1. `docker` - calls the docker daemon
 2. `run` - tells docker to run (instantiate) a docker image
 3. `--rm` - tells docker to get rid of the instantiated image when it exits
 4. `-it` - these two options together allow you to get a command prompt inside